Employment

 Auxiliary Duties: Assistant Community Hall Director (ACHD)

-• Serve as a liason between the Office of Student Life and faculty to help improve student retention, class attendence, and academic performance.
+• Serve as a liaison between the Office of Student Life and faculty to help improve student retention, class attendance, and academic performance.

 • Establish and encourage an environment that supports an appreciation for diversity.

-• assigning and enforcing appropriate sanctions and violations
+• Assigning and enforcing appropriate sanctions for violations.

 • Residence Hall Administration:

-• Assist in the coordination of processes for hall closing, resident check-in/out, and health and safety inspections
+• Assist in the coordination of processes for hall closings, resident check-in/out, and health & safety inspections.

 • Serve in an on-call rotation with other ACHDs and CHDs and proactively visit halls and respond to situations as they arise.

-• A proven record of integrity, high principles and demonstrated skill in academically and athletically developing and motivation student athletes
+• A proven record of integrity, high principles and demonstrated skill in academically and athletically developing and motivating student athletes.

-• This position requires the ability to drive College vehicles; therefore, it is required that coaches and assistant coaches maintain and driving record that allows the insurance company to designate them as an "Approved Driver."
-Additionally, employees who are designated as approved drivers shall agree to a periodic review of their driving record, and they are required to self-report any moving violations (tickets) that could result in the removal of that designation
+• This position requires the ability to drive College vehicles; therefore, it is required that coaches and assistant coaches maintain a driving record that allows the insurance company to designate them as an "Approved Driver."
+Additionally, employees who are designated as approved drivers shall agree to periodic reviews of their driving record, and they are required to self-report any moving violations (tickets) that could result in the removal of that designation.

-• A background check witll be required of all successful applicant
+• A background check will be required of all successful applicants.

 Send a cover letter and resume to Football Head Coach Quinderra Spellman at qspellman@louisburg.edu